‘It was instinct’: Heroic neighbor races into burning home to help rescue Abington man

 “He grabbed his feet and I went around and grabbed his arms and we got him down the stairwell,” Knepshield said.

-He added that the man was still breathing and had some burns.
+Paramedics took the victim to Massachusetts General Hospital, where his condition has not been released.

-Paramedics took the man to Massachusetts General Hospital, where his condition has not been released.
+An investigation suggests that the fire, which was contained to the second floor and attic of the home, was electrical in nature.

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)